TO THE MEMBERS OF TRENT LIMITED

 - Subsidiary Accounts: The Ministry of Corporate Affairs vide its circular dated 8thFebruary 2011 granted general exemption to holding companies from attaching the annualaccounts of its subsidiary companies subject to certain conditions.

 Accordingly the said documents are not attached to the Balance Sheet of the Company.
 Astatement containing financial details of the Companys subsidiaries is included inthe consolidated Balance Sheet in the Annual Report.
-The Annual Accounts of the subsidiarycompanies and the related detailed information will be made available to the members ofthe holding and subsidiary companies seeking such information at any point of time.Further, the Annual Accounts of the subsidiary companies will also be kept open forinspection by any member at the Registered Office of the Company, the Corporate Office ofthe Company and also at the Registered Offices of the subsidiary companies.
+The Annual Accounts of the subsidiarycompanies and the related detailed information will be made available to the members ofthe holding and subsidiary companies seeking such information at any point of time.Further, the Annual Accounts of the subsidiary companies will also be kept open forinspection by any member at the Registered Office and the Corporate Office of the Companyand also at the Registered Offices of the subsidiary companies.

 The Company participates in the Tata Business Excellence Model (TBEM), which emphasizesquality, leadership, strategic planning, customer orientation and services, processorientation, human relations, shareholder value and commitment to community development.